robolab-pavia/slr-kit/slrkit_projects.md

 * `ris_file`: name of the bibliographical database.
 It is pre-filled with `<project-name>.ris` and is updated by the `import` command;
 * `abstract_file`: name of the *abstract* file.
 It is pre-filled with `<project-name>_abstracts.csv`;
 * `journal_file`: name of the journal list file produced by `journal extract`.
 It is pre-filled with `<project-name>_journals.csv`.

+### acronyms
+This commands extracts acronyms from the papers.
+Its output format is suitable to be used with `FAWOC` to classify which acronym is relevant or not.
+If the input file (the *abstract* file) contains the `status` column created by the `journals filter` command, the `acronyms` command uses that column value to filter out the paper pubblished in the rejected journals.
+The output of this command will be called the *acronyms* file in the rest of this document.

+Usage:

+    python3 slrkit.py acronyms

+The `acronyms` sub-command uses the `acronyms.toml` configuration file and runs the `acronyms.py` script.
+The output is in `tsv` format and has the following structure (suitable for `FAWOC`):

+* `id`: a progressive identification number;
+* `term`: the acronym in the form `extended-acronym | (abbreviation)`;
+* `label`: the label added by `FAWOC` to the acronym.
+This field is left blank by the `acronyms` command.

+No `fawoc_data` file is produced, so no `count` field is available for `FAWOC`.

+After a correct execution, the command changes the `preprocess.toml` file updating its `acronyms` field with the name of the output file.
+All the commands consider only the acronyms classified with the `relevant` or the `keyword` label.
+All the other acronyms are not considered.

+The `acronyms.toml` has the following structure:

+* `datafile`: input file.
+It is pre-filled with the value `<project-name>_abstracts.csv`;
+* `output`: output file.
+It is pre-filled with the value `<project-name>_acronyms.csv`;
+* `columns`: name of the column of `datafile` with the text to elaborate.
+It is prefilled with the value `abstract`.

 ### preprocess